Linear Non-Gaussian Component Analysis via Maximum Likelihood: Application to fMRI

-We used the ICA software MELODIC (FSL) to determine the number of components that would be used in an analogous ICA of this dataset, which estimated thirty components.
-We initiated the algorithm from fifty-six randomly generated matrices, twenty-eight of which were in the principal subspace.
-Depending on initialization, the algorithm took between ten minutes and 3.75 hours on a 2666 MHz processor, where 3.75 hours represented initializations that reached the maximum number of iterations, which we conservatively chose to be equal to 300.
-We also completed an analogous PCA+ProDenICA with thirty components and fifty-six initializations using the R package ProDenICA \citep{hastieR2010}.
+We used the ICA software MELODIC (FSL) to determine the number of components that would be used in an analogous ICA of this dataset, which chose thirty components for subject 103414.
+Thirty components were then estimated for all other subjects.
+We initiated the algorithm from fifty-six matrices as described in Web Supplement \ref{supp:sec:fMRI}.
+Initiating the algorithm from fifty-six matrices resulted in multiple initializations converging to the same estimate of the argmax (Figure \ref{fig:InitValues_MDS}).
+We also completed an analogous PCA+ProDenICA with thirty components using the R package ProDenICA \citep{hastieR2010}.

-We examined the correlation between the loadings (columns of $\hatbM_\bS$) and the ``mentalizing'' and ``random'' tasks.
-The mentalizing and random task covariates were generated by convolving each task's onsets and durations with the canonical HRF in SPM8 \citep{ashburner2004human}.
-The first component was highly correlated with the mentalize and random tasks (Figure \ref{fig:HCP_networks}).
-This component showed activation primarily in the lateral occipital cortex.
-A similar component was found using PCA+ProDenICA (not depicted).